dzeke/ColoradoRiverCoding/ModelMusings/Support/ModelGuide/ModelGuide-CombinedLakePowellLakeMead.md

 -   In these assignments, the Colorado River Delta and First Nations do not get any storage.

-In actuality, the parties will negotiate over a share of the existing reservoir storage.
-This negotiation should be more positive for parties.
-Parties will get the same or more storage water as they get with current operations.
+In actuality, the participants will negotiate over a share of the existing reservoir storage.
+In these negotiations, participants will get the same or more storage water as they get with current operations.
 In the current operations there are no Lake Powell storage accounts and only Lake Mead conservation accounts for Lower Basin and Mexico.

 ![](media/1036aa6d2f63875ec7e5bd838f6c9b87.png)

 ![](media/9a195e29d15576b7bffbb944cfbba5e6.png)

 **Figure 6.
-Assign combined Lake Powell and Lake Mead storage (top) to flex accounts (bottom).**
+Assign combined Lake Powell and Lake Mead storage (top) to basin accounts (bottom).**

 ## 3A.
 Begin of year reservoir storage